kstefanich/Rymedi/group-1/4rapidtest-suites/8reporting-suite/1dashboard.md

     - **Total Patient Tests**: Total Sum of all unique Patients tested.

     - **Test Kits**: Total Sum of all created Test Kit Labels.

-    	 {% hint style="info" %} The total number of tested patients and Test Kits can be different because one patient may have been tested multiple times. {% endhint %}

     - **Sample Initiated**: Total Sum of all Initiated Tests samples.